 - Small bunch of fresh cilantro leaves

-Preheat the oil in a small frying pan.
+- Preheat the oil in a small frying pan over medium heat.
 Add in the annatto seeds and fry for about 2 to 3 minutes and keep stirring to avoid burning the seeds.
 Remove from the heat and strain the oil into a glass container and discard the seeds.

 - Cook the banh canh or udon noodles according to the package instruction.
 Set aside